katavuk/katavuk.github.io/_pages/cv.md

 Work experience
 ------
-* Since June 2023: Postdoc/ Research Assistant
+* Since June 2023: Postdoc
   * Chair of Machine Learning, Faculty for Informatics and Data Science, University of Regensburg

 * 2017-2023: Research Assistant